-Danielle Goldberg joined Synapse as a Research Associate in 2017.
+Danielle Goldberg joined Synapse in 2017.
 She provides consulting and research services on a wide range of issues related to the energy sector.
 Her work at Synapse includes providing technical support on energy efficiency and Forward Capacity Market topics for Cape Light Compact, the municipal aggregator for Cape Cod and Martha’s Vineyard.
 This entails monthly and annual reporting, data analysis, and program research.
 This also includes regularly attending utility and stakeholder working groups on cost-effectiveness and other energy efficiency issues.
 Ms. Goldberg also provides research and writing support for reports on a variety of topics such as cost-effectiveness testing practices, non-energy benefits, efficient technologies, electric municipalization, and nuclear energy construction costs.
 In addition, she creates Excel spreadsheet models for the Cape Light Compact and the Puerto Rico Electric Power Authority (PREPA) for reporting and quality control purposes.

 Before joining Synapse, Ms. Goldberg worked at an NGO called Helping Overcome Obstacles Peru as an English teacher and school coordinator.
 Her professional experience also includes Co-ops with Amphenol Alden Products, Bose Corporation, and Allen Medical Systems.

 Ms. Goldberg graduated from Northeastern University in 2016 with a Bachelor of Science in Mechanical Engineering.